How to Treat Eczema and Perioral Dermatitis Naturally

 About Atopic Dermatitis

-This skin condition tends to be a chronic condition that comes and goes with periodic flares.
-Antihistamines and topical steroids are often prescribed for this condition, and as they will seemingly make the rash and itching go away they do not address the underlying cause of the imbalance within the immune system.
+This chronic skin condition tends to have periodic flare-ups.
+Antihistamines and topical steroids are often prescribed for this condition, and while they seem to make the rash and itching go away, they do not address the underlying cause of the imbalance within the immune system.

-Some people may show an atopic presentation and symptoms can be accompanied by asthma or hay fever.
-There are many reasons why a person may be experiencing AD such as environmental allergies, asthma, or food allergies, so it is important to uncover the underlying cause.
-The main goal is to make the immune system more balanced and in a way- less reactive, as well as heal wounds from past flare-ups.
+Some people may show an atopic presentation, and symptoms can be accompanied by asthma or hay fever.
+There are many reasons why a person may be experiencing AD, such as environmental allergies, asthma, or food allergies, so it is important to uncover the underlying cause.
+The main goal is to make the immune system more balanced and, in a way, less reactive and to heal wounds from past flare-ups.

-The is no real “cure” for atopic dermatitis but there are many natural options to help manage symptoms, itching, and new outbreaks.
-When using Chinese medicine to help treat AD- various modalities can be utilized to help calm the immune system down such as topical herbs/ lotions, internal herbs, or acupuncture.
+There is no real “cure” for atopic dermatitis, but there are many natural options to help manage symptoms, itching, and new outbreaks.
+When using Chinese medicine to help treat AD, various modalities, such as topical herbs/ lotions, internal herbs, or acupuncture, can be utilized to help calm the immune system down.

 How Is Eczema/Atopic Dermatitis Diagnosed According To TCM?